-I did a bit of Google research to prepare for this post.
-As legend has it, the Manhattan Cocktail was invented in the 1870’s by Dr. Ian Marshall at The Manhattan Club in New York City at a banquet hosted by Lady Randolph Churchill (the mother of Winston Churchill).
+Here’s a little history on this classic cocktail.
+Legend has it that the Manhattan Cocktail was invented in the 1870’s by Dr. Ian Marshall at The Manhattan Club in New York City at a banquet hosted by Lady Randolph Churchill (the mother of Winston Churchill).
 The drink became enormously fashionable as a result of that banquet, and, since the cocktail was not named then, people started referring it to as the Manhattan Cocktail because it was first served at The Manhattan Club.
-Controversy remains about the drink’s origins, but there is no question in my mind that this is one of the best cocktails out there, especially this time of year.

 A Manhattan is essentially a Whiskey martini.
-There are several variations on the Manhattan, but my personal favorite is this Perfect Manhattan.
-It is simple to make with only 5 ingredients, all of which I make a point to keep on hand.
-I usually serve the drink in a low ball glass on the rocks, but serving it in a martini glass makes for a nice presentation as well.
-Growing up in Wisconsin, my mother would drink a Brandy Manhattan from time to time, but I have to say I’m not a big fan of Brandy, so I’m sticking with Whiskey.
+There are several variations on the Manhattan, but Kevin’s personal favorite is this Perfect Manhattan.
+It is simple to make with only 5 ingredients, all of which we always have on hand.

 Speaking of Whiskey, options include Canadian Whisky, American Whiskey (Bourbon or Rye) or even Scotch.
-I’m partial to Bourbon in my Manhattan, particularly Maker’s Mark, Bulleit, or new favorite Rowan’s Creek Small Batch Bourbon.
-Maker’s Mark was allegedly created for the purpose of being the best bourbon for a Manhattan.
-I’d have to say I agree.
+Kevin is partial to Bourbon in my Manhattan, particularly Maker’s Mark, Bulleit, or his new favorite Rowan’s Creek Small Batch Bourbon.

-The drink is great any time of the year (think summer on the back patio with a cigar pretending to be Don Draper from Mad Men).
-But for me, the presentation, the flavor, and the red cherries all remind me of Christmas.
-There is nothing better on a cold winter’s night than sitting by the fire and sipping a wonderfully smooth and delicious Manhattan.
-Cheers.
+The drink is great any time of the year, but for me, the presentation, the flavor, and the red cherries all remind me of winter.
+Kevin loves sitting by the fire on a cold winter’s night sipping a wonderfully smooth and delicious Manhattan.